 POSITIONING & ATTACHMENT

-The NICE Clinical Knowledge Summary on breastfeeding problems recommends that problems such as breast pain, nipple pain, low milk supply (true or perceived) and oversupply of milk should result in assessment by someone specifically trained to observe and advise on positioning and attachment to the breast.
-All breastfeeding parents should receive information on national and local breastfeeding support groups (links are given in the CKS) and be advised to continue breastfeeding where possible.
+The NICE Clinical Knowledge Summary on breastfeeding problems recommends that problems such as breast pain, nipple pain, low milk supply (true or perceived) and oversupply of milk should result in assessment by someone specifically trained to observe and advise on positioning and attachment.
+All breastfeeding/chestfeeding parents should receive information on national and local support groups (links are given in the CKS) and be advised to continue breastfeeding/chestfeeding where possible.

-Know that problems with positioning and attachment are the most common cause of breastfeeding problems
+Know that problems with positioning and attachment are the most common cause of breastfeeding/chestfeeding problems